Aquanty/rtd-hgs/docs/source/index.rst

 #. **gmsfile** Filename of the 2-D GMS formatted mesh.

-Generates a 2-D grid from the mesh defined in the input file.
-The format of this file is described in detail in
+| Generates a 2-D grid from the mesh defined in the input file.
+The
+  format of this file is described in detail in Appendix :ref:
-Appendix :ref:`app:2dmesh`  and is compatible with that produced by the Groundwater Modeling System (GMS) software.
+| and is compatible with that produced by the Groundwater Modeling
+  System (GMS) software.

 --------------